HDRS/HAM-D: Hamilton Depression Rating Scale

 Proper Attribution: When using or referencing this scale, cite the original development:

-Structured versions: The Structured Interview Guide for the Hamilton Depression Rating Scale (SIGH-D) and other modifications (such as GRID-HAMD) may have separate copyright considerations.
-Users should verify licensing requirements for specific structured versions.
+Structured versions: The Structured Interview Guide for the Hamilton Depression Rating Scale (SIGH-D) and other derivatives (such as GRID-HAMD) may carry separate copyright.
+Users should verify licensing requirements for specific structured versions before reproducing them.

 References